 6.6 Staff Behaviour Policy

-- 1. We will have in place a Staff Behaviour Policy (sometimes called a Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media. - 2.
-This will include how school manage low level concerns.
+1. We will have in place a Staff Behaviour Policy (sometimes called a Code of Conduct) which should, amongst other things, include acceptable use of technologies staff/pupil relationships and communications including the use of social media.